TMaranzatto/TMaranzatto.github.io/_pages/about.md

 **Thomas vs. Jake**: My legal name is Thomas and I use this as my primary identifier in my papers.
 However in social settings I go by my middle name Jacob/ Jake.

 ---
+<p align="center">Some visualizations from my recent work on LLM token dynamics in dimension 2.</p>
 ![](https://tmaranzatto.github.io/files/converge_1.gif)

 ![](https://tmaranzatto.github.io/files/no_converge_1.gif)